 Dates

-CDEC is delivering a FIDS-focused version of this course on
+CDEC is delivering this course with a focus on Oracy on:

-CDEC is delivering an Oracy-focused version of this course with Westmorland and Furness Council on
+CDEC is delivering this course with a focus on Oracy with Westmorland and Furness Council on

 Places for these events can be booked via your school’s SLA account – log in here